-Finally, as if Mother Nature flipped a switch, all of the new girls purchased as chicks this past spring are laying eggs.
+Finally, as if Mother Nature flipped a switch, all of the new girls purchased as chicks this past spring are laying their first eggs.
 Despite pullets being born on the same day, they all lay when their bodies are ready.

 It first began with Ginny, our Golden Laced Wyandotte.
 I would find her testing out the nesting boxes.
 She wanted to lay an egg so badly.
 She got lots of practice tossing the shavings around onto her back all in her efforts to make the perfect nest!